 Two important documents will guide Urban Reserves planning.
 The Public Involvement Plan outlines the outreach process, key stakeholders, and how various groups can help shape the project.
 The Draft Project Charter is an internal document that outlines scope of the project and key milestones.

 Technical Advisory Committee

 Members of the Envision Eugene Technical Advisory Committee were appointed by the City Manager in August 2018.
-The EETAC will provide technical-related feedback to staff on City-wide growth management initiatives, starting with urban reserves.
+The EETAC provides technical-related feedback to staff on City-wide growth management initiatives, starting with urban reserves.
 The EETAC members represent a wide range of backgrounds and areas of expertise, and serve as liaisons connecting the community to growth management projects and encouraging participation.